 To present the activity, I had the children take turns putting their hands in the bag, pulling out an object, naming the object, and then finding the matching star from the pocket chart.
 Then they got some fine motor practice by hanging the stars on the twine using the pipe cleaner hangers.

-After all the stars were hung, we hung the big round moon from the middle of the twine (also from Homeschool Creations) and had great fun using prepositions by tossing our cow beanie babies over (and under) the moon, just like in the book!
+After all the stars were hung, we hung the big round moon (also from Homeschool Creations) from the middle of the twine and had great fun using prepositions by tossing our cow beanie babies over (and under) the moon, just like in the book!